 Mounting a large capacity grey water tank underneath a Promaster van is a real challenge (we’ve been there).
 The “cavities” under the van are odd shapes and not very deep.
 So, we’re very excited to offer this 26 gallon, custom molded grey water tank system that was designed specifically for the Promaster!

-- Complete kit comes with everything you need for the install including the tank itself, heavy duty steel mounting brackets, stainless steel attachment hardware and a 3″ gate-style dump valve assembly.
+- Complete kit comes with everything you need for the install including the tank itself, heavy duty steel mounting brackets, stainless steel attachment hardware and your choice of dump valve.

 - Each of the “high points” on the tank have a 1/8″ brass breather vent to allow the tank to fill completely.